markcassar/TidyDataProject/README.md

 ##Usage

-The run_analysis.R code first reads in the files features.txt and lables.txt for the feature names and the activity labels
+The run_analysis.R code performs the following tasks:

-read in the "test" data files, combine, and label "Subject_ID" and "Activity ID" columns

-read in the "train" data files, combine, and label "Subject_ID" and "Activity ID" columns

- merge the combined test and train data frames

- use labels file to add descriptive name for each activity based on "Activity_ID"

- use dplyr package functionality to tidy up the data

- keep only required columns

- order by subject id and activity id

- remove activity id column as it is no longer needed

- rearrange the order of the columns

- group the data by activity and subject id

- summarize the data so each of the variable columns is collapsed to the mean

- read in descriptive variable names for features
+- reads in an initial set of files: features.txt, labels.txt, Subject_train.txt, X_train.txt, y_train.txt, Subject_test.txt, X_test.txt, y_test.txt

- rename the columns in the data frame
+- combines the data in the initial set of files into a single data frame
+- removes columns that do not contain values for the mean or standard deviation
+- attaches descriptive names to the remaining variables by reading in new_features.txt and renaming the columns

- create a long tidy data frame based on organizing the data per variable per activity per subject
+- summarizes the data frame to produce one mean value per variable per subject per activity
+- melts the data frame into a tidy, long data format

- write tidy data set to file
+- writes the tidy data set to a file called TidyDataSet.txt

- use line below to read file back in to R test <- read.table("TidyDataSet.txt", header=TRUE)